lesflaneurs/lesflaneurs.github.io/_drafts/two-months.md

 options.
 I'm just typing random things that occur to me in hopes that it unplugs the blockage of words stuck in my head.
 The music sucks today.

-Place is a stubborn concept.
-Place-ness.
-Place-hood.
-One of the hopes I had going into this was that a change of place would produce a change of perspective, altering experience in some fundamental way that would yield distinctive memories.

-Was I foolish?
-Not entirely, but there is a strong thread of misplaced expectations among the weft.
 In retrospect, I had a very optimistic appraisal of my own ability to integrate into a completely different social context, especially one wherein I lacked expert-level language ability.
 The reality of the situation bites very hard.

 ## observational humours